Skin Lesion Classification Using Hybrid Deep Neural Networks: Materials and Methods

-We applied three preprocessing steps on the images.
-First, we normalized the images by subtracting the mean RGB value of ImageNet dataset as suggested in \cite{Krizhevsky2012} since the pre-trained networks were optimized for those images.
-Next, the images were resized to appropriate size using bicubic interpolation to be fed to the networks ($227\times227$ and $224\times224$).
-Finally, we augmented the images to have a bigger training set.
-For data augmentation we rotated the images by 0, 90, 180 and 270 degree and then applied horizontal flipping to each image.
-From the derived artificial data set, we used 80\% of the images randomly for training the classifiers.
+In our approach, we try to keep the pre-processing steps minimal to ensure better generalisation ability when tested on other dermoscopic skin lesion datasets.
+We thus only apply three standard pre-processing steps which are generally used for transfer learning.
+First, we normalise the images by subtracting the mean RGB value of the ImageNet dataset as suggested in~\cite{Krizhevsky2012} since the pre-trained networks were originally trained on those images.
+Next, the images are resized using bicubic interpolation to be fed to the networks ($227\times227$ and $224\times224$).
+Finally, we augment the training set by rotating the images by 0, 90, 180 and 270 degree and then further applying horizontal flipping.
+This augmentation leads to an increase of training data by a factor of eight.